Understanding Tenant Related Transactions

 Deposits received by a tenant are held in a separate ledger and are not considered income while held.

 Access to the tenant deposit ledger is found by going into the regular tenant ledger.
-Other items that may be posted to this stand-alone ledger could be cleaning fees, pet deposits, key deposit, utility deposit, and last months rent.
+Other items that may be posted to this stand-alone ledger could be cleaning fees, pet deposit, key deposit, utility deposit, and last month's rent.